daveiator/artnet_to_opendmx/README.md

     Please open an issue if you encounter any other problems.

+## Building

+Make sure to install the dependencies listed in `dependencies.txt` before building the project.

 ## Contributions
 Contributions are welcome!
 If you have something that could improve the program, please open an issue or a pull request.